BrooksDiwu/MoodPrediction/README.md

 ## PredictorFunction.ipynb
 This notebook is the predictor notebook but with everything turned into a function.
 All of this is combined to create the MoodClassifier class.

-## testClass.ipynb
-This notebook is used to test the MoodClassifier.

 ## The Process
 The first thing we do is load the data, which is taken from https://www.kaggle.com/kazanova/sentiment140 for the polarity and https://www.kaggle.com/c/sa-emotions for the mood.